dutt3099/ML_Assignment/README.md

 # ML_Assignment
-This project is an implementation of a ML pipeline.
-The database is from kaggle.
+This project is an implementation of a basic/ functional ML pipeline.
+The dataset is from kaggle (Mobilephone Dataset 2025).